propfeds/terminal-blues/readme.md

     - blues: The regular Terminal Blues experience.

 2.  - Windows: Copy/cut the gfx folder inside the desired variant to your POWDER directory.
+    - Linux: I don't have a Linux machine, however the process should be similar to Windows.
     - Handheld versions: You'll need to compile the game with these tiles included.
 No other way to apply this tileset.

 3. Options: Found inside each variant.
 Override the bmp files in the gfx folder inside POWDER directory to apply.